Flashpoints

 The third reason for caution is that interoperability between North Korea and Russia is not fully developed.
 North Korea has not conducted joint military exercises with Russia since the end of the Korean War in the 1950s.
 For North Korea’s military activities to actually be effective on the battlefield in Ukraine, efforts to integrate command and control, communication, and military terms and languages would need to be made between them.
 Given this, sending North Korean soldiers to the battlefield could become a strategic disadvantage rather than a benefit for Russia.

 Fourth, the legal grounds for the deployment from both North Korea and Russia remain uncertain.
 Following an updated security pact between them in June, if one side is invaded by an armed state(s), “the other side shall provide military and other assistance with all means.”
-While Ukraine’s recent invasion of Russian territory in August could be invoked to justify this clause, the treaty itself has not yet been ratified by either legislative body.
-Russia only submitted a bill to ratify the treaty to its lower house on October 15, but North Korea has not yet taken any action.
+While Ukraine’s recent invasion of Russian territory in August could be invoked to justify this clause, the treaty itself has not yet been fully ratified by either legislative body.
+The Russian State Duma, the lower house, ratified the treaty on October 24, and passed it to the Federation Council, the upper house.
+Meanwhile, North Korea has not yet taken any action.

 Intelligence information from Ukraine and South Korea cannot be completely overlooked, but uncertainties remain about the scope and impact of North Korean military personnel in the Russia-Ukraine war.
 Meanwhile, South Korea’s potential arms sales to Ukraine raise two significant concerns for the security of the Korean Peninsula.

-Since late 2022, Russian officials, including President Vladimir Putin and Deputy Chairman Dmitry Medvedev, have implicitly declared South Korea’s direct lethal weapon provisions to Ukraine a red line, warning that it could lead Russia to provide conventional and nuclear assistance to North Korea.
+Since late 2022, Russian officials, including President Vladimir Putin and Deputy Chairman of the Security Council Dmitry Medvedev, have implicitly declared South Korea’s direct lethal weapon provisions to Ukraine a red line, warning that it could lead Russia to provide significant military assistance to North Korea.
+Two years ago, at the Valdai International Discussion Club Meeting on October 27, 2022, Putin warned, “How would the Republic of Korea react if we resume cooperation with North Korea in this [military] area, Would it make you happy?”
+The following year, on April 19, Medvedev added that Russia could provide advanced weapons to North Korea.
+Their warnings imply that military assistance could include conventional and even nuclear-capable weapons and/or technologies.

 Also, South Korea’s decision could heighten North Korea’s threat perception.
 North Korea’s recent claim of South Korean military drone intrusions into Pyongyang has escalated the tension between them.
 If South Korea were to send weapons to Ukraine, North Korea could view it as a hostile action meant to target North Korean troops specifically.
 Pyongyang is likely to increase its provocations on the Korean Peninsula as a response.